Florida Will Lawyer serving Palm Beach, St. Lucie and Martin Counties

-If you die without a will (intestate), the State of Florida determines how your assets get divided, and who your beneficiaries will be.
-A judge will decide who handles the administration of your estate.
+If you die without a Will (intestate), the State of Florida determines how your assets get divided, and who your beneficiaries will be.
+A judge then decides who handles the administration of your estate.
 If you're like most people, you'll want to plan so that the state doesn't make these important decisions for you!

-Your Personal Representative will be required to report periodically to the Probate Court.
-Selecting a Personal Representative (or co-Personal Representatives) is easy for some people, harder for others.
-You must evaluate the individual's level of responsibility, time constraints, etc. If you're thinking of appointing several co-Personal Representatives -- all your adult children, for example -- you must assess whether they can work together amicably.
 You must also consider Florida restrictions on who may serve.
-For example, Florida allows you to choose a Personal Representative who resides out of state -- but only if that person is a relative.
-The elder law attorneys of The Karp Law Firm can help you think through these issues so you are comfortable with your choice.
+For example, Florida allows you to choose a Personal Representative who resides out of state, but only if that person is a relative.
+The estate planning attorneys of The Karp Law Firm can help you think through these issues so that you are comfortable with your choice.

 If You're In a Second Marriage: The Elective Share

-Assets that are co-owned with someone else, or which are titled payable on death to a designated beneficiary, are not governed by the terms of the will.
-These assets pass by operation of law, outside of the will.
+Assets that are co-owned with someone else, or which are titled payable on death to a designated beneficiary, are not governed by the terms of the Will.
+These assets pass by operation of law, outside of the Will.
 This is an important distinction.
-For example, let's say your will states that your assets are to be divided equally between your son and daughter.
+For example, let's say your Will states that your assets are to be divided equally between your son and daughter.
 Let's further assume that you have named your daughter as a joint tenant on your bank account because she lives nearby.
 That account contains the bulk of your assets.
 Upon your death, the assets in that account will pass entirely to your daughter, by operation of law.
-The fact that you will requires assets to be split fifty-fifty is irrelevant with respect to that asset.
+The fact that your Will states that assets are to be split fifty-fifty is irrelevant with respect to that asset.

-This illustration highlights one of the problems with maintaining joint accounts: It is difficult to continuously calibrate what is in each brokerage, bank and checking account.
-It is far easier to have these assets pass under your will.
-If you have assets that are co-owned or have a designated beneficiary, it's important to keep those designations up to date, and make sure they are consistent with the terms of your will.
+This example highlights one of the problems with maintaining joint accounts: It is difficult to continuously calibrate what is in each brokerage, bank and checking account.
+It is far easier to have these assets pass under your Will.
+If you have assets that are co-owned or have a designated beneficiary, it's important to keep those designations up to date, and make sure they are consistent with the terms of your Will.

 A Will is Not a Do-It-Yourself Project!

-Wills must conform to Florida state law and must clearly and unambiguously reflect your wishes.
+Wills must conform to Florida law and must clearly and unambiguously reflect your wishes.
 While it may be tempting to use do-it-yourself forms, remember that a Last Will and Testament is just that -- it's the last thing you'll do.
 If a mistake is discovered after your death, you don't get a second chance to make things right!
+This is not an area in which to be penny-wise and pound foolish.
 Contact the estate planning and elder law lawyers of The Karp Law Firm for expert assistance.